Metric tons of municipal solid waste are produced globally every year

 Short-lived climate pollutants (SLCPs) are powerful climate forcers that remain in the atmosphere for a shorter period of time than carbon dioxide (CO2), yet their potential to warm the atmosphere can be tens, hundreds, or even thousands of times greater.4

-These SLCPs are some of the most important contributors to global warming, responsible for 30-40% of the global warming experienced to date.
-If no action is taken to reduce emissions of these pollutants, in the coming decades they are expected to account for +50% of warming caused by human activity.5
+These SLCPs are some of the most significant contributers to global warming, responsible for 30-40% of global warming (experienced to date).
+If no action is taken to reduce emissions of these pollutants, in the coming decades they are expected to account for +50% of global warming caused by human activity.5

 Unsurprisingly, landfills are the largest source of anthropogenic methane emissions in the U.S., and the impact of landfill emissions in the short term is grossly underestimated.6

-Cutting SLCPs is a critical climate strategy for reducing near-term global warming and its impacts at least through the end of the century.7
+Reducing SLCPs is a critical climate mitigation strategy for mitigating near-term global warming and its impact at least through the end of the century.7

 The short atmospheric lifetimes of SLCPs means that reducing them will prevent as much as 90% of their predicted warming within a decade.

-If reductions in SLCPs are delayed until 2030, it will be more difficult if not impossible to keep warming under 2°C.8
+If reductions in SLCPs are delayed to 2030, it will be more difficult if not impossible to keep global warming below 2°C.8

 It’s not enough to act.